hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - integrated solution: 1) Cisco <span style="color: #bb66oo;">pxGrid</span>; 2) Cisco Rapid Threat Containment
   - ISE nodes for high availability: <span style="color: #bb66oo;">primary and secondary Policy Administration Node (PAN)</span>
   - <span style="color: #bb66oo;">endpoint profiling policy</span>
-    - determine the type of device or endpoint connecting to the network
+    - determine the <span style="color: #bb6600;">type of device or endpoint</span> connecting to the network
-    - using DHCP, SNMP, Span, NetFlow, HTTP, RADIUS, DNS, or NMAP scans to collect as much metadata as possible to learn the device fingerprint
+    - using DHCP, SNMP, Span, NetFlow, HTTP, RADIUS, DNS, or NMAP scans to collect as much metadata as possible to learn the <span style="color: #bb6600;">device fingerprint</span>
-    - NMAP scan probe collecting the endpoint attributes: 1) EndPointPolicy; 2) LastNameScanCount; 3) NmapScanCount; 4) OUI (Organizationally Unique Identifier - 1st 6 hexadecimal value of MAC address); 5) OS
+    - NMAP scan probe collecting the endpoint attributes: 1) EndPointPolicy; 2) LastNameScanCount; 3) NmapScanCount; 4) <span style="color: #bb6600;">OUI</span> (Organizationally Unique Identifier - 1st 6 hexadecimal value of MAC address); 5) OS
-    - CoA types: 1) No CoA; 2) port bounce; 3) reauth
+    - CoA types: 1) No CoA; 2) port bounce; 3) <span style="color: #bb6600;">reauth</span>
-    - RADIUS protocol: collecting DHCP, CDP, and LLDP attributes directly from the switch
+    - RADIUS protocol: collecting <span style="color: #bb6600;">DHCP, CDP, and LLDP attributes</span> directly from the switch
-  - shadow user: able to delegate AD user as ISE GUI admin to ease admin overheads and manage network efficiently
+  - shadow user: able to delegate <span style="color: #bb6600;">AD user as ISE GUI admin</span> to ease admin overheads and manage network efficiently
   - <span style="color: #bb66oo;">posture policy</span>
     - a collection of posture requirements
     - associated with one or more identity groups and operating systems
-    - posture agent: an agent runs on the endpoint, like the AnyConnect ISE Posture Agentor, Network Admission Control (NAC) Agent
+    - <span style="color: #bb6600;">posture agent</span>: an agent runs on the endpoint, like the AnyConnect ISE Posture Agentor, Network Admission Control (NAC) Agent
-    - consideration: Conditions, Remediations, Requirements, Posture Policy, Client Provisioning and Access Policy
+    - considerations: Conditions, Remediations, Requirements, Posture Policy, Client Provisioning and Access Policy
       - conditions: a set of rule to define a compliant endpoint, inclusing include the installation of a firewall, anti-virus software, anti-malware, hotfixes, disk encryption and more
-      - remediations: the methods AnyConnect will handle endpoints that are out of compliance.
+      - remediations: the methods AnyConnect will handle endpoints that are <span style="color: #bb6600;">out of compliance</span>
       - requirements: the immediate act steps taken by AnyConnect when an endpoint is out of compliance
-      - provisioning: the policy used to determine the version of AnyConnect used and the compliant module installed during ht provisioning progress (methods: URL-redirect and download or a provisioning URL)
+      - provisioning policy: determine the version of AnyConnect used and the compliant module installed during the provisioning progress (methods: URL-redirect and download or a provisioning URL)
       - access policy: enable the posture policy and define that form of policy the endpoint will be subjected to if it is <span style="color: #bb6600;">compliant, non-compliant or requires provisioning</span> of AnyConnect
     - states: compliant and non-compliant
-    - security posture: <span style="color: #bb6600;">detect and mitigate threats</span> that the perimeter security devices do not detect
+    - security posture: detect and mitigate threats that the <span style="color: #bb6600;">perimeter security devices do not detect</span>
     - <span style="color: #bb6600;">device compliance</span>
       - validate if anti-virus software installed
       - verification of the latest OS patches